parcc ebsr items

 In order to receive full credit for this item, students must choose two supporting facts that support the adjective chosen for Part A. Unlike tests in the past, students may not guess on Part A and receive credit; they will only receive credit for the details they’ve chosen to support Part A.

 While this makes sense in theory, it leads to problem in data analysis, especially if using Item Response Theory (IRT).
-Obviously, this violates the fundamental assumption of IRT, local independence (items are not dependent on each other).
+Obviously, this violates the fundamental assumption of IRT: local independence (items are not dependent on each other).
 So when working with a client of mine, we decided to combine it into one multi-point question, which matches the theoretical approach PARCC EBSR items are taking.
-The goal was to calibrate the item with Muraki’s generalized partial credit model (GPCM), which is typically used to analyze polytomous items in K12 assessment (learn more here).
+The goal was to calibrate the item with Muraki’s Generalized Partial Credit Model (GPCM), which is the standard approach used to analyze polytomous items in K12 assessment (learn more here).
 The GPCM tries to order students based on the points they earn: 0 point students tend to have the lowest ability, 1 point students of moderate ability, and 2 point students are of the highest ability.
-The polytomous category response functions (CRFs) then try to approximate those, and the model estimates thresholds, the points that are the line between a 0-point student and a 1-point student and 1 vs. 2.
-This typically occurs to where the adjacent CRFs cross.
+Should be obvious, right?
+Nope.

 The first thing we noticed was that some point levels had very small sample sizes.
 Suppose that Part A is 1 point and Part B is 1 point (select two evidence pieces but must get both).
 Most students will get 0 points or 2 points.
-Not many will receive 1: the only way to earn 1 point is to guess Part A but select no correct evidence or only select one evidence point.
-This leads to calibration issues with the GPCM.
+Not many will receive 1 point.
+We thought about it, and realized that the only way to earn 1 point is to guess Part A but select no correct evidence or only select one evidence point.
+This leads to issues with the GPCM.

 PARCC EBSR Graphs